richmd/core/README.md

-# core
+# Richmd
-This is @richmd/core package.
+FEATURE NEW RICHMD.